-There are many options available to combat the challenges posed to your body after having a baby desires.
+There are many options available to help improve the shape, tone and condition of your physique after having children.
 After a thorough discussion of your goals, desires and expectations, Dr Merten and his expert team can recommend a post-pregnancy treatment plan that is tailored specifically for you.
 For more information or to arrange a consultation, Contact us or call us on 9252 9262.

 I have been reading about “Mummy Makeover” surgery for women who want to get their bodies back after having babies.
 What is involved?